-CITY OF PALMVIEW RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION FOR THE YEAR ENDED SEPTEMBER 30, 2021
+CITY OF PALMVIEW RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION SEPTEMBER 30, 2022

-Total Fund Balances - Governmental Funds \$ 7,285,385 Capital Assets used in governmental activities are not current financial resources and, therefore, are not reported in the governmental funds balance sheet.
-11,275,075 Long-Term Liabilities, including bonds payable, are note due and payable in the current period and therefore are not reported in the fund financial statements.
-(13,020,287) Net deferred inflows of resourses related to the City's net pension liability results in a decrease in net position in the government-wide financial statements n (13,843) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
+Total Fund Balances - Governmental Funds \$ 6,880,784 Capital assets used in governmental activities are not financial resources and therefore are not reported in governmental funds.
+In addition, long-term liabilities, including bonds payable, are not due and payable in the current period, and, therefore are not reported as liabilities in the funds.
+The net effect of including the beginning balances for capital assets (net of depreciation) and long-term debt in the governmental activities is to increase (decrease) net position.
+(1,626,469) Current year capital outlays and long-term debt principal payments are expenditures in the fund financial statements, but they should be shown as increases in capital assets and reductions in long-term debt in the government-wide financial statements.
+The net effect of including the 2022 capital outlays and debt principal payments is to increase (decrease) net position.
+2,345,753 GASB 68 and GASB 75for the TMRS Pension plan. this fiscal year required that the City report their net pension liability in the Government Wide Statement of Net Position.
+(298,577) The 2022 depreciation expense increases accumulated depreciation.
+The net effect of the current year's depreciation is to decrease net position.
+(902,278) Various other reclassifications and eliminations are necessary to convert from the modified accrual basis of accounting to accrual basis of accounting.
 These include recognizing deferred revenue as revenue, eliminating interfund transactions, reclassifying the proceeds of bond sales as an increase in bonds payable, and recognizing the liabilities associated with maturing long-term debt and interest.
 The net effect of these reclassifications and recognitions is to increase (decrease) net position.
-2,688,751 Net Position of Governmental Activities \$ 8,215,081
+2,711,686 Net Position of Governmental Activities \$ 9,110,899